 The centre hosts leisure, lifestyle, and entertainment facilities such as a state-of-the-art ten-screen Hoyts cinema.
 It also features children-friendly and family-friendly community spaces, play areas, and green open spaces for relaxing.

-The shopping centre area will also include several entry points and 4,500 parking spaces.
-It will be designed to improve public transport services and accessibility for pedestrians and cyclists.
+The shopping centre area includes several entry points and 4,660 parking spaces.
+It is designed to improve public transport services and accessibility for pedestrians and cyclists.

 Seedesign Studio was awarded the contract to design high-quality open spaces for the shopping centre redevelopment project in September 2018.

-As Western Australia’s capital city, Perth is one of the fastest growing cities in the region.
+As Western Australia’s capital city, Perth is one of the fastest-growing cities in the region.
 Its central business district enjoys the presence of high-end international retailers such as H&M, Jamie’s Italian, Victoria’s Secret, PapaRich, Zara, Brotzeit, Topshop, and Williams-Sonoma.

 The city is undergoing retail expansions of more than 200,000m² of new retail space, worth A$1.6bn ($1.15bn).
 Apart from the Karrinyup shopping centre redevelopment, some of the other developments include the Garden City Shopping Centre, Elizabeth Quay, Perth Cultural Centre, and Westfield Innaloo shopping centre.